MCHPR/MCHPRS/README.md

 A Minecraft 1.20.4 creative server built for redstone.
 Each 512x512 plot runs on a separate thread, allowing for less lag, more concurrency, and many awesome extra features!

 MCHPRS is very different from traditional servers.
-Because this server is tailored to the use of computation redstone, many things that are a part of Vanilla Minecraft servers don't exist here.
+Because this server is tailored to the use of computational redstone, many things that are a part of Vanilla Minecraft servers don't exist here.
 That being said, MCHPRS comes with many of its own unique features.

 MCHPRS has made it possible to run programs such as [a limited form of Minecraft](https://www.youtube.com/watch?v=-BP7DhHTU-I) on CPUs in Minecraft.
 To accomplish these speeds, we created [Redpiler](docs/Redpiler.md), the "Redstone Compiler".